 For forthcoming events, registration is available via the relevant post:

-- Me The PeopleWednesday, 26 May 2021, online at 6pm Sydney time Speaker: Professor Nadia Urbinati, Colombia University, New York As the first in our webinar series for 2021, Professor Urbinati* will discuss her book Me The People: How Populism Transforms Democracy (Harvard University Press, 2019).
-In this book, Urbinati argues that populism should be regarded as a
+- Me The PeopleWednesday, 26 May 2021, online at 6pm Sydney time Speaker: Nadia Urbinati As the first in our webinar series for 2021, Professor Nadia Urbinati* will discuss her book Me The People: How Populism Transforms Democracy (Harvard University Press, 2019).
+In this book, Urbinati argues that populism should be regarded as a new form of representative

 - The Ideal of the Rule of Law, and Why it MattersA webinar with Martin Krygier Thursday, 25 March 2021 at 10.00 CET, webinar hosted by Riga Graduate School of Law and SWPS University of Social Sciences and Humanities.
 Read more or register here